lucasjohnston/lammps-to-csv/README.md

-# 🌟 LAMMPs dump to CSV tool
+# 🌟 LAMMPS dump to CSV tool

 A **CLI tool** to convert your LAMMPS dump files into **easy-to-read CSV** files.
 Simplify your data processing workflow with just a single command!